David Boettcher - Professional Engineer

 Providing innovative solutions to engineering and business

-During my time in the nuclear power industry I worked on many aspects of the construction of Nuclear Power Stations (NPS), their engineering, nuclear safety, and ecnomics.
-Here I record a few thoughts about these aspects without going into too much detail.
+During my time in the nuclear power industry I was exposed to many aspects of the construction of Nuclear Power Stations (NPS), their engineering, nuclear safety, and economics.
+Here I record a few thoughts about these aspects.

 The Economics of Nuclear Power